6 Week MA Courses

 Transportation to/from Campus

 Christendom College’s undergraduate campus is located in Front Royal, VA, about an hour and a half outside of Washington, D.C.
-Christendom College offers shuttle service to and from Dulles International Airport (IAD) and the Vienna Metro Station (Orange Line) at the beginning and end of every summer session according to the dates and times listed below.
+Christendom College offers shuttle service to and from Dulles International Airport (IAD) and the Vienna Metro Station (Orange Line) at the beginning and end of every summer session according to the dates and times.

 - There is no additional charge to students who travel on the shuttles within these time-frames.

-- Requests outside of these set shuttle times cannot be accommodated by the Christendom shuttle service.
+- Requests outside of set shuttle times cannot be accommodated by the Christendom shuttle service.